When to Teach the Curve Ball

 Firm grip but a loose wrist and forearm

-Hand closer to 3rd base than the elbow for an RHP; hand outside (back beyond) the elbow.
+Hand closer to the 3rd base than the elbow for an RHP; hand outside (back beyond) the elbow.

 Lead elbow up to shoulder height, aligned to the plate (use the front elbow as a rifle site), keeping the front side closed as long as possible.